 What are the most urgent needs of Rohingya refugees?

 Filippo Grandi, the United Nations High Commissioner for Refugees who has spent most of his life working as a humanitarian around the world, described the needs of the Rohingya in this way:

 “They had to flee very sudden and cruel violence, and they have fled with nothing.
 Their needs are enormous – food, health, shelter.
 They have absolutely nothing.
 I have hardly seen in my career people that have come with so little.
 They need everything.”

 The lack of clean water and sanitation is especially dangerous.
 The conditions the Rohingya are living in greatly increase the probability of disease outbreaks like cholera and Diphtheria, which would threaten thousands of lives.

-Monsoon season is underway in Bangladesh and the threat of cyclones and mudslides is an urgent focus for our teams on the ground.
+Bangladesh experiences an intense monsoon season and the threat of cyclones and mudslides is an urgent focus for our teams on the ground.
 We are working to reinforce our clinics to withstand extreme weather, and equipping our staff to meet the potential increased demands for medical care.

 What is Medical Teams International doing to help the Rohingya?